PaulJoshua0603/laundry-pos/README.md

-# SudsUp POS — Laundry Point of Sale
+# WashUp — Laundry Point of Sale

 A single-shop point-of-sale app for a laundry business: take orders, track payments, print receipts, and see daily revenue — with accounts, dark/light